careywhite2/Portfolio_Projects/README.md

 # Portfolio_Projects

 ## About
-Hi, I'm Carey and this is a repository to showcase SQL skills, share projects and track my progress in Data Analytics / Data Science related topics.
+Hi, I'm Carey and this is a repository to showcase SQL skills, share projects and track my progress in Data Analytics topics.

 ## Table of Contents
 - [Portfolio Projects]